 If you make $250,000 a year and you spend $250,000 a year, you’re not creating wealth.
 If you make $100,000 a year and you spend $110,000 a year, you’re not creating wealth.
 If you make $40,000 a year and you’re spending $50,000 a year, you’re not creating wealth, you’re creating debt.
-If you make $40,000 a year and you only spend $20,000 and you save the rest, like my buddy the Uber driver. $48,000 a year as an Uber driver, save $30,000 of that and was able to buy a three-unit out in Beaumont.
+If you make $40,000 a year and you only spend $20,000 and you save the rest, like my buddy the Uber driver.
+My friend made $48,000 a year as an Uber driver, saved $30,000 of that, and was able to buy a three-unit out in Beaumont.
 By doing those little things, that’s how you start accumulating wealth.Most people who are successful at real estate investing were successful at something else before.
 Click To Tweet

 We have a question, “How many of those people who show up to those REIA clubs would succeed, retire early and all that stuff?”
 I think the numbers show it’s about 10%, and that’s just a best guess because what happens is those gurus are not confident enough to track the success of their students.
 We don’t know the data.

 I told this story many times.
 The reason why I’m with Jason Bible and very happy.
 Tom Perry is my friend and I have tremendous amount of respect for those guys.
 They tracked the action of their students.
 It’s something that I have used with people to track, “Here’s the checklist.
 Let me know when these seven things are done.”
 They come to me a few months later and say, “This isn’t working.”
 I go back to the checklist and say, “You stopped halfway through.”
 Tracking those efforts and your goals is critically important in this industry.